wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     Then click **Save API**.
 Now you have saved the API trigger that starts your application.

-5. Click **API Calls**, and then enter informationas follows to configure the HTTP connection that connects the public API used in this scenario to the API trigger you configured.
+5. Click **API Calls**, and then enter information as follows to configure the HTTP connection that connects the public API used in this scenario to the API trigger you configured.

     1. Click **HTTP**.